 The agency must designate a point person who will coordinate with JVC around site visits and evaluations of the Jesuit Volunteer’s performance.
 This person will typically be the Jesuit Volunteer’s supervisor.
 Site visits typically take place once or twice per year, with additional visits or interactions as needed.
 Administrators and/or supervisors are also asked to complete evaluation forms to be shared with the Jesuit Volunteers and reviewed by JVC staff.

-To apply for a Jesuit Volunteer to serve at your organization, you’ll need to create an organizational account in our system and complete an application by November 21, 2018.
+To apply for a Jesuit Volunteer to serve at your organization, you’ll need to create an organizational account in our system and complete an application by November 30, 2020.
 Existing “individual accounts” can be easily converted to organizational accounts.
+For login information to our online portal, check out our guide here.

-January: Agencies are informed whether their application has been approved, waitlisted or declined
+January 8, 2021: Agencies are informed whether their application has been approved, waitlisted, or declined